Danish language: Standardized national language

 With the exclusive use of rigsdansk, the High Copenhagen Standard, in national broadcasting, the traditional dialects came under increased pressure.
 In the 20th century, they have all but disappeared, and the standard language has extended throughout the country.
-Minor regional pronunciation variation of the standard language, sometimes called regionssprog ("regional languages") remain, and are in some cases vital.
+Minor regional pronunciation variation of the standard language, sometimes called regionssprog 'regional languages' remain, and are in some cases vital.
 Today, the major varieties of Standard Danish are High Copenhagen Standard, associated with elderly, well to-do, and well educated people of the capital, and low Copenhagen speech traditionally associated with the working class, but today adopted as the prestige variety of the younger generations.
 Also, in the 21st century, the influence of immigration has had linguistic consequences, such as the emergence of a so-called multiethnolect in the urban areas, an immigrant Danish variety (also known as Perkerdansk), combining elements of different immigrant languages such as Arabic, Turkish, and Kurdish, as well as English and Danish.

 Geographic distribution and status

 Danish Realm

 Within the Danish Realm, Danish is the national language of Denmark and one of two official languages of the Faroe Islands (alongside Faroese).
 There is a Faroese variant of Danish known as Gøtudanskt.
 Until 2009, Danish was also one of two official languages of Greenland (alongside Greenlandic).
 Danish now acts as a lingua franca in Greenland, with a large percentage of native Greenlanders able to speak Danish as a second language (it was introduced into the education system as a compulsory language in 1928).
 About 10% of the population speaks Danish as their first language, due to immigration.

 Iceland was a territory ruled by Denmark–Norway, one of whose official languages was Danish.
-Though Danish ceased to be an official language in Iceland in 1944, it is still widely used and is a mandatory subject in school, taught as a second foreign language after English.
+Though Danish ceased to be an official language in Iceland in 1944, it is still widely used and is a mandatory subject in school, taught as a second foreign language from 7th grade after English.

 No law stipulates an official language for Denmark, making Danish the de facto official language only.
 The Code of Civil Procedure does, however, lay down Danish as the language of the courts.
 Since 1997, public authorities have been obliged to follow the official spelling system laid out in the Orthography Law.
 In the 21st century, discussions have been held with a view to create a law that would make Danish the official language of Denmark.